apache/incubator-weex/doc/source/guide/set-up-env.md

 npm install
 ```

-Then we run `sh ./start` in root directory to start watch mode and static server.
+Then we run `npm run dev & npm run serve` in root directory to start watch mode and static server.

 Finally, we can see the Weex page in `http://localhost:8080/index.html`.